Kurami32/Wrapper-for-Filebrowser-Quantum/README.md

 - You can refresh the page using two (2) fingers swipe down gesture ⬇⬇
 - You can also **delete cookies** using three (3) fingers swipe down gesture! ⬇⬇⬇

+If I had to mention a disavintage, is that you won't have media session (the notification with controls) when playing media files, which can be fixed by implementing exo player I think.
+But that also will make the app more bigger.

 ## Screenshots

 | <img width="256" src="screenshots/setup-screen.jpg"> | <img width="256" src="screenshots/network-error-screen.jpg"> | <img width="256" src="screenshots/cookie-warning.jpg"> |